Who are the Malaysians?

 I've heard different perspectives on the subject.
 Some people say both Mandarin and Cantonese are widely spoken here, but one or the other will dominate depending on the neighbourhood you're in.
 Others say Mandarin has become the lingua franca for Chinese speakers, because of the popularity of Mandarin-language schools - which is apparently causing younger people to lose touch with their ancestral dialects.
 But one person told me that only 10% of Malaysian-Chinese students attend such schools, and he was scathing about the standard of Mandarin here, saying I speak it better than many locals (certainly news to me!).

-Whatever the case may be, I've been surprised by the number of Malaysian-Chinese people I've met who speak English at home.
-For some, it's their first language, and they're only conversationally fluent in Chinese, using English to plug gaps in their vocabulary.
-Some barely speak Chinese at all, and can be very reluctant to use what little they do know in public, for fear of ridicule, as described in this article.
+Whatever the case may be, I've been surprised by the number of Malaysian Chinese I've met who speak English at home.
+For some, it's their first language - they can hold a conversation in Chinese but use English to plug gaps in their vocabulary.
+Some barely speak Chinese at all, and can be very reluctant to use what little they know in public, for fear of ridicule, as described in this article.
 They're jokingly called 'bananas' - a term I thought was reserved for westerners like me!

 If there's one thing I've learned about living here, it's that nuances abound; there are very few generalisations you can make about Malaysians!